Bird flu Q&A: What to know to help protect yourself and your pets

 She says cats are largely infected with bird flu by consuming raw contaminated meat and by preying on wild birds, including during the current outbreak.

 Dogs are also susceptible.
-Earlier this year, a dog in Canada died from the infection after it was found chewing on a dead goose.
+Last year, a dog in Canada died from the infection after it was found chewing on a dead goose.

 There have only been a few documented cases of feline-to-human transmission of avian influenza, after people tending to the animals had direct contact, but not during this current outbreak.